Install the plugin from Obsidian Community Plugins (search "Nexus AI Chat Importer")

 This license protects the open-source nature of this project while preventing commercial exploitation without giving back to the community.
 If you create a commercial product based on this code, it must also be open source under GPL-3.0.

-Import and organize AI chat exports from ChatGPT, Claude, Mistral Le Chat, Perplexity, and more in your local Obsidian vault, so you stay in control of your data.
+Import and organize AI chat exports from ChatGPT, Claude, Mistral Vibe (formerly Le Chat), Perplexity, and more in your local Obsidian vault, so you stay in control of your data.
 Features in a Glance:

 Multi-provider support (ChatGPT, Claude, Le Chat, Perplexity)